 Note 12.
 Supplemental Statement of Operations Information

-In the year ended September 30, 2023, we incurred \$10.2 million of Strategic reorganization and other charges primarily related to the leadership transition and other restructuring charges related to severance in addition to certain transaction-related expenses.
+In the year ended September 30, 2024, we incurred \$15.8 million of Strategic reorganization and other charges primarily related to the leadership transition, certain transaction-related expenses, non-cash asset impairment, cybersecurity incidents expense, and severance.